The SCAN study is now available for Pierce County residents. Sign up here for a free, at-home COVID-19 test.

 These FAQs aim to clarify the SCAN study and our researchers' role in supporting public health’s response to the coronavirus (COVID-19) outbreak.
 As new information becomes available, we will update this list to reflect the latest details.

 The SCAN study is a partnership between the Brotman Baty Institute, University of Washington Medicine, Fred Hutchinson Cancer Research Center, and Seattle Children’s Hospital, working in coordination with Public Health — Seattle & King County.
 SCAN relies on data modeling support from the Institute for Disease Modeling (IDM).

-SCAN is funded by Gates Ventures (the private office of Bill Gates) and receives technical guidance from the Bill & Melinda Gates Foundation and other public health authorities.
-The Centers for Disease Control and Prevention (Atlanta) is providing in-person technical assistance to help launch SCAN.
-Amazon provides infrastructure and logistics capability for this effort in the greater Seattle area, along with other delivery partners.
+SCAN is funded by Gates Ventures (the private office of Bill Gates),and has received additional dedicated funding to support expansion to residents of Pierce County.
+The study receives technical guidance from the Bill & Melinda Gates Foundation and other public health authorities.
+The Centers for Disease Control and Prevention (Atlanta) has provided in-person technical assistance to help launch SCAN.

 To track the spread of active COVID-19 infections, the SCAN study will collect nasal swabs from a sample of people across Seattle and King County, working to mirror the area’s population as closely as possible.
 We’ll collect swabs from both those who are healthy and those who feel sick and will also allocate a portion of our testing capacity for children, high risk populations, under-represented communities, and family members and close contacts of SCAN participants who test positive for COVID-19.
 The results of these tests will help us understand the outbreak more completely and, along with other data sources, help inform public health decisions.

 People in the greater Seattle/King County area can sign up for SCAN via this website.
 Here’s how it works:

 - Answer a few questions, and request a kit via our survey.

 - If possible, we’ll send a free swab kit to your home.

 - Use the kit to complete an at- home nasal swab and follow directions to return it to our labs.